 - Repeat to create a second guide line at 29″ from the top.

 - These two lines of stitching will quilt your layers together so they don’t shift.
-They also create two fold lines to fold and roll the play mat into a handy shape for transport.
+They also create two guide lines to fold and roll the play mat into a handy shape for transport.

 NOTE: If you chose a wavy chenille like we used, be mindful that the quilt lines should run the same direction as the waves in the chenille.